Skip to main content

 m = r.sub == p.sub && r.obj == p.obj && r.act == p.act

-An example policy for the ACL model is:
+Here's a sample policy for the ACL model:

 p, alice, data1, read